Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 When to Seek Professional Support

-If mental health symptoms during refeeding feel unmanageable, it’s important to seek specialized care.
+If mental health symptoms during refeeding feel unmanageable, it is important to seek specialized care.

 You may need additional support if you notice: